 Prior to the mining boom in the nineteenth century, the only settlement of any note in the current Parish of Eldon was at Old Eldon.
 The hamlet of Old Eldon contains nine houses of some age, of which Eldon Hall Farm is the largest and is believed to be Georgian in origin.
+In recent years the barns on the farm have been converted into dwellings, the first major development in the Parish for nearly seventy years.
 There are also still traces shown on Ordnance Survey maps of a medieval village near to Old Eldon.

 The history of the main settlement in Eldon is tied up with mining.

-The village of Eldon which grew up around mining was distinctive for most of the houses having the suffix “Rows” – i.e. Front Row, Halls Row, Office Row, Pasture Rows etc. as part of their names.
+The village of Eldon which grew up around mining was distinctive for most of the houses having the suffix “Rows” – for example Front Row, Halls Row, Office Row, Pasture Rows and so on as part of their names.

-The following photograph shows Pasture Rows Eldon, looking North in the 1960’s.
+The following photograph shows Pasture Rows, Eldon, looking North in the 1960’s.
 Reproduced with permission of Ray Goud.
+At the time, the area was heavily opencasted, with a Brickworks nearby.
 The area is totally transformed today:

 Eldon Colliery, also known as South Durham Colliery, opened in 1829 and closed in 1932.
 The houses built in the main settlement were to house the workers at the mine and also the overspill of persons working in nearby Shildon, many of whom were Irish in origin.
 At the time it ceased working in 1930, more than 1200 persons were employed in the mine.